MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

         didReceiveNotificationResponse:(UNNotificationResponse *)response
                 withCompletionHandler:(void (^)(void))completionHandler API_AVAILABLE(ios(10.0)) {

-      // Perform the task associated with the action. if ([[response actionIdentifier] isEqualToString:UNNotificationDefaultActionIdentifier]) {
+      // Perform the task for the action. if ([[response actionIdentifier] isEqualToString:UNNotificationDefaultActionIdentifier]) {

         // User tapped on notification